Columbus Ohio Civil Protection Order Attorneys

 Do I need an attorney to file for or defend against a Civil Protection Order?

 You are not required to have an attorney to either file for a CPO or defendant against a CPO that is filed against you.
-However, you will be held to the same standard as a licensed attorney while you present your case, meaning that you will need to be aware of the rules of civil procedure, the rules of evidence, and any local rules that are applicable to the hearing or proceedings.
+However, you will be held to the same standard as a licensed attorney while you present your case, meaning that you will need to be aware of the rules of civil procedure, the rules of evidence, and any local rules that are applicable to the hearing or proceeding.
 You may have evidence you wish to present but it is objected to or barred as hearsay, irrelevant, or any other objectionable grounds.
 You will also need to make sure that you achieve good service on the Respondent or the case will not proceed.
 An experienced attorney in protection order hearings will typically be able to best present your case to the Court for its consideration and help you avoid some legal pitfalls.

 What happens if the Petitioner does not show up for the full Civil Protection Order hearing?